-I am a GIS Specialist, data manager and DC historian.
+I am a GIS Specialist, data manager.
 My focus is on technologically appropriate treatment of historical resources in order to visualize, analyze and understand the past.

 I have a BS in computer science and a post-baccalaureate certificate in GIS, both from Penn State.
 I’ve been researching, writing, and speaking about DC history since 1997.
 I researched and wrote the Columbia Heights Heritage Trail and the chapter on Columbia Heights in the second edition of Washington At Home (Johns Hopkins University Press, 2010).

-My new project is Mapping Early Washington, focusing on the founding of the City of Washington and its existence and growth up to the Civil War.
+My new project is Mapping Early Washington, focusing on the founding of the City of Washington and its existence and growth in the 1800s.